-- Get real about the price.
+Get real about the price.
 Your house isn't worth what it was worth 3- 6 years ago, and buyers don't care that you may lose money on it.
-The market dictates what a house is worth, and there is A LOT of competition on the market.
+The market dictates what a house is worth, and there is competition on the market, even with the current inventory shortage.
 You have to be better priced than the competition.

-- Expect a low offer.
-Every buyer is still looking for the "deal" right now, and they assume every seller is desperate to sell.
-They will come in low as most buyers today feel like they have to try to "get a deal."
+Expect a low offer.
+Every buyer is still looking for the "deal" right now.
+The recession created a new mindset for buyers, and they are more demanding and have higher standards for the house than they used to have.
+They will come in low with an offer as most buyers today are still nevous about the market and don't want to risk "overpaying" or losing value if the market dips again.
 Don't get insulted, but be ready to make a counter-offer.
 If the buyers realize the value of your home compared with the others they have seen, they will come up to a reasonable price.

-- Understand that the market we have is the market we are going to have for the foreseeable future.
+Understand that the market we have is the market we are going to have for the foreseeable future.
 It is unlikely that your home will increase in value significantly in the next few years.
+While 2013, has seen substantial recovery, prices aren't escalating, and in some areas have even dipped since spring.
 Don't put your life and dreams on hold waiting for the market to "recover."
 It is indeed in recovery, but that doesn't mean that it will ever go back to 2006 prices.

 Here is what I will do to market your home successfully: